|Burwell||DIY & Electronics||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 In America, Robert Jameson Torrens died, probably of a drink related cause.
 One source reports that the official cause of death was 'sunstroke' - which, if you think about it, could well be drink related!

 The family diary says Robert Jameson was born at 8.00 pm at Gortin, Mayoughill.
 The family then moved to Braidujle House, then to Cork then on to Limerick finally to Boatman's Bank, St Louis where he died.
-He is buried Bellefontaine cemetary.
+He was buried Bellefontaine cemetery, Plot 27 on 9th August 1896.

 Robert Jameson Torrens Esq., Youghal, in the County of Cork, was this day enrolled a Freeman of the Borough of Youghal by reason of marriage pursuant to an order made for his admission at a Court held in the Town of Youghal on August 3rd 1883 before Charles Romayne Esq., U.D.J.P and on third day of August 1883 the said Robert Jameson Torrens was duly admitted and enrolled.